qzhang503/proteoQ/README.md

 to `gspaMap`, we need to be responsible for the completeness of the gene-set *space*.
 If we were to leave out the setting of `gset_nms`, the default of `gset_nms = c("go_sets", "c2_msig")` will be applied when executing `gspaMap`.
-We might thus encounter some discrepencies in the volcano plots of GO terms due to probable differences between the default and the custom data bases.
+We might thus encounter some discrepancies in the volcano plots of GO terms due to probable differences between the default and the custom data bases.